Current Size: 100%

 IN OR NEAR QUINCY

-Held every first Wednesday of the month from 10:00 a.m. to Noon at the Fore River Clubhouse, 16 Nevada Rd., Quincy.
+A food fair is held every first Wednesday of the month from 8:30 to 11 a.m. at the Fore River Clubhouse, 16 Nevada Rd., Quincy.
 Perishable foods, such as fruit, vegetables and bread, are available at no charge.
 The program is open to anyone.

 Massachusetts Department of Transitional Assistance